StefanBartl/nvim/docs/NOTES/PersonelPlugins/BINDINGS/Usercmds/reposcope.nvim.md

 ## Notes

+- **2026-08-18 — `:Reposcope status` dashboard reworked** (no new subcommand, so the count above is unchanged): the "no feedback after pressing p/P/f" complaint turned out to be a *bug*, not a missing feature — `status_view._run_row_action` reported via `notify(..., 2)`, but `utils/debug.lua`'s notify drops anything below WARN unless dev mode is on, so every "push …"/"done" message had always been invisible in normal use and only failures got through.
+Raised to level 3, plus a spinner on the row and a `utils.progress` handle — reposcope already had `progress_style = "statusline"` in `lua/plugins/personal/init.lua`, so this surfaces in the `plugin_progress` statusline component with no new wiring.
+  Also: AHEAD/BEH (which printed `+0/-0` on nearly every row) replaced by a SYNC column that renders only real divergence and vanishes when nothing differs; new LAST COMMIT column (second, concurrent `git log -1` per repo);
+  extmark highlighting via `ReposcopeStatus*` groups linked to diagnostic colors — deliberately *not* a syntax file, which would also colour a repo literally named "clean"; name/branch columns capped, since one long topic branch stretched the column for all 54 repos; the dashboard now survives opening a README (cached records + `M.reopen()` + buffer-local `q`, bound explicitly rather than via a `BufWinLeave` autocmd, which fires on *any* navigation away); new `S`/`s`/`r`/`R`/`y`/`?` keys.
+The winbar legend and the `?` cheatsheet are both generated from one `ROW_KEYMAPS` table, so they can't advertise a key that isn't bound (same single-source-of-truth idea as `help_view.lua`).
+Two LuaJIT gotchas hit here: `//` integer division is Lua 5.3+ only (Neovim is LuaJIT/5.1), and `git status --short --branch` always emits a `## branch` line, so raw-output emptiness is not a valid "is it clean" test.

 - **2026-08-09 (2) — `favorites`/`queries` added (roadmap item "Favoriten
   für Repositories")**: two new generic-wrapper subcommands (both go through the same `build_routes()` machinery as `session`/`providers`, no